OSGeo/gdal/gdal/doc/source/drivers/vector/gpx.rst

    fields of type Date.
 So by default, you will lose the hour:minute:second part of the *Time* elements of a GPX file.

-   Starting with GDAL 1.6.0, you can use the OGR SQL CAST operator to convert the *time* field to a string :
+   You can use the OGR SQL CAST operator to convert the *time* field to a string :

    ::

           ogr2ogr out input.gpx -sql "SELECT ele, CAST(time AS character(32)) FROM waypoints"

-   Starting with GDAL 1.7.0, there is a more convenient way to select all fields and ask for the conversion of the ones of a given type to
+   There is a more convenient way to select all fields and ask for the conversion of the ones of a given type to
    strings: